mnmnotmail/website/volunteered.md

 discussion sites, and groupware apps.
 At least 90 million[^90] have replaced email where possible with Slack and MS Teams.
-We no longer need an Internet-wide messaging system that makes everyone on it accessible to everyone else without consent or limits.
+We no longer need an Internet-wide messaging system that makes everyone on it accessible by everyone else without consent or limits.

 Sunsetting SMTP is clearly necessary and feasible.
 But email is a foundational Internet application[^ia];